-During 2007, the City of uMhlathuze identified opportunities for residential infill development in Richards Bay and Empangeni.
+The City of uMhlathuze identified opportunities for residential infill development in Richards Bay and Empangeni.
 Consideration was given to public open spaces and large undeveloped portions of land, mostly unconstrained by environmental factors.
 This Study needs to be updated and expanded to include the areas of Esikhaleni, Vulindlela, Nseleni and Ngwelezane.